Top 2 Lumber Stocks to Invest in the Timber Industry

 The companies I’ve highlighted below have the benefit of owning and managing timberland.
 On top of that, they also deal with processing the timber.
 So they’re both lumber and timber stocks.
 This vertical integration can help these companies keep more of the profits.

 Weyerhaeuser is one of the largest forest product companies in the world.
 It owns more than 11 million acres of timberland in the U.S. It also manages millions of acres under long-term licenses in Canada.

 To achieve this scale, Weyerhaeuser merged with Plum Creek back in 2016.
 The company has grown through acquisitions and organic efforts.
-And this has helped it create economies of scale.
+And this helped it create economies of scale.

-Geographically, its timberland is also spread out.
+Geographically, its timberland is spread out.
 This diversification helps mitigate losses from localized forest damage.
 Weyerhaeuser also has a solid balance sheet and cash flows…

 The company has over $2 billion in cash and cash equivalents.
 This easily gives it the ability to meet its debt payments.
-On top of that, its revenue reached $10.2 billion in 2021.
+On top of that, its annual revenue reached $10.2 billion in 2021.
 That’s up 35% from the previous year of $7.53 billion.
 This makes sense with the increase in lumber prices.